 When I returned in 2013, Panama was a different place.
 The economy was booming and Panama City’s skyline was starting to resemble Dubai.
 Casco Viejo, where you once wouldn’t dare venture at night, was suddenly full of rooftop bars and art galleries.
 A few restaurants, like Maito and Riesen, had opened up and they were modernizing Panamanian dishes and ingredients.
 Young chefs were getting together in groups like Proyecto Paila to create their own hot sauces from ají chombo and a growing number of craft brewers were experimenting with local ingredients.
 Far from a full-fledged culinary scene, just a small group of enthusiasts, but you could feel something happening at a base level.

 Since, I’ve continued returning to Panama, and the country’s culinary scene has exploded.
 There are dozens of high quality restaurants exploring local ingredients.
 Found in multiple neighborhoods throughout Panama City and elsewhere around the country, more are opening every month.
 The first Panamanian restaurant, Maito, has entered the Latin America’s 50 Best List and several others will likely appear alongside Maito soon enough.
 To reiterate, a little more than a decade ago there was no culinary scene in Panama.
 None.
 Today, it’s the most exciting food destination in all of Central America.
 Not by a little, but by a lot.
-The growing economy, even with the occasional dip, helps, but that doesn’t explain why Panama’s food scene is blowing past that of much more hyped neighbor Colombia, also prosperous in recent years.
+The growing economy, even with the occasional dip, helps, but that doesn’t explain why Panama’s food scene is blowing up.
 Here’s how it happened:

 Aside from the affects it has had on Panama’s economy and the general development of infrastructure in the country, the construction and operation of the Panama Canal has brought waves of immigrants that has drastically changed the cultural landscape.
 After the arrival of the Spanish, which pushed indigenous groups deeper into the mountains and forests, came the French, the Chinese, Jamaicans, Americans, and Greek.
 More recently, the country has seen an influx of wealthy, educated Venezuelans escaping disruption at home and another wave of North American expats.
 Few countries in the world can claim this level of diversity coming from, roughly, a single century and the impact of this infusion of ideas, culinary and beyond, cannot be ignored.